 Work Comp.
 Hurt at work.
 Work-related back injury.
 Neck injury.

 Richmond employers and employees alike don't care for these words.
-Everyone wants to avoid the occurance of back injury at work and the hip, knee and ankle
+All want to avoid the incidence of back injury at work and the hip, knee and ankle

 trouble that often results.
 But how?
 Johnson Chiropractic works with individual

 Richmond workers and is more than ready to work with a

 Richmond company to develop a program to avoid work-related injuries.

 160,000,000 office workers (knowledge workers) and 2/3 of

 the developed countries use computers on a daily basis.
 (1)